 Fred Kormis 1897 - 1986

 F.I.
 Kormis was born in Frankfurt, in 1897, and, in 1910, became an apprentice in a sculptor’s workshop.
 He served in the Austrian army in the First World War, becoming a prisoner of war in Siberia in 1915.
 Not being released until 1920, this was an experience which coloured his career.
 He returned to Frankfurt, in 1932, when Hitler came to power but Kormis, as a Jew, was banned from working.
-He moved to Holland and had exhibitions in Amsterdam and the Hague, and, in 1934, came to England, and had his first exhibition in London.
+He moved to Holland and had exhibitions in Amsterdam and the Hague, and, in 1934, came to England with his wife Rachel, and had his first exhibition in London – Exhibition of Twentieth Century German Art -.
+H lived in Broadhurst Gardens for two years and then 9 Sheriff road studios.
 In 1940, his studio was bombed and the bulk of his work up to that time was lost.
-As a result of his experiences, much of his work is memorials to prisoners of war, and to the Holocaust.
-For example, Marchers, a memorial sculpture of victims of war on their way to work at concentration camps, was given, in 1975, to the Philosophy Department at King’s College London.

 St John’s Wood